Erica Goldstein

 Assistant Professor of Integrative Health Sciences

 Lifelong learning is inevitable within the health professions as our understanding of nutrition and exercise is continually evolving.
 As a registered dietitian and sports nutritionist, I am motivated to continually apply my understanding of how exercise and nutrition impact an individual's quality of life throughout the lifespan.
-My personal mission is to continue to advance my knowledge of sports nutrition, share this information with others in the community, foster the profession and inspire students to make science applicable to sports and medical professionals.
+My personal mission is to continue to advance my knowledge of sports nutrition, share this information with others in the community, foster the profession, and encourage the application of nutrition and exercise science for students entering sports and medical professions.

 Biography